jj230/jj230/python-scripts/updating-file-allowed-ip-addresses.md

----
-description: I created this algorithm during Google's Cybersecurity Certificate Program
----

 # Updating File - Allowed IP Addresses

 ### Project description

+I created this algorithm during Google's Cybersecurity Certificate Program.

 I used python to create an automated function that will update a file with the correct allowed IP addresses, removing any that are no longer allowed.
 A screenshot of the full code, all-together is below.
 The individual steps are labeled within the code as well as below the screenshot.